drohen/js-canvas-boilerplate/README.md

 # Code design boilerplate

-[This branch](https://github.com/drohen/js-canvas-boilerplate/tree/code-design) contains all of the files from [the code design section](https://javascript.best/posts/code-design-web-apps-using-web-components-observables-no-frameworks/) of [the Canvas Boilerplate tutorial](https://javascript.best/posts/how-to-create-and-use-an-html-2d-canvas-boilerplate-project/).
-This code builds upon the foundation within the bare bones branch.
+[This branch](https://github.com/drohen/js-canvas-boilerplate/tree/canvas) contains all of the files from [the interactive canvas section](https://javascript.best/posts/creating-canvas-input-system-for-prototyping-interactive-graphics/) of [the Canvas Boilerplate tutorial](https://javascript.best/posts/how-to-create-and-use-an-html-2d-canvas-boilerplate-project/).
+This code builds upon the foundation within the code design branch.

 ## Set up